Content may contain affiliate links.

 Herberton From Port Douglas

 To drive to Herberton from Port Douglas head north towards Mossman and take a left turn up the range road to Julatten, Mareeba, and then Atherton.
+Stop in Mareeba for a quick tour of the Mareeba Visitor Information Centre, if you love history, you’ll love this place.
 Herberton is on the other side of Atherton.
-Alternatively head south on the Captain Cook Highway to Smithvield and take the range road up the mountain there via Kuranda.
+Alternatively, head south on the Captain Cook Highway to Smithfield and take the range road up the mountain there via Kuranda.
 Continue to Atherton, then take the road on your left to Herberton.

 What is Herberton Historic Village?